 The easiest way to satisfy this requirement is to put in occupancy sensors in areas like these:

-The sensor must turn the lights OFF within 30 minutes of the space becoming unoccupied
+The sensor must turn lights OFF within 30 minutes of the space becoming unoccupied.
+There are multiple types of occupancy sensors and they should be selected based on the space and occupancy type.

 In 90.1-2010, automatic shutoff controls must be manual-ON or automatically turn the lighting ON to not more than 50% power.
 Exceptions include public corridors and stairwells, restrooms, primary building entrance and lobby areas, and areas where manual-ON would endanger safety or security.

-Main side-lighted areas directly adjacent to daylight apertures in an enclosed space that is 250 sq. ft. or larger require that the general lighting in that area must be separately controlled using either a stepped switching or continuous dimming controller.
-More aggressive daylight harvesting in primary and secondary side-lighted areas is rewarded with power adjustment credits.
+Main side-lighted areas directly adjacent to daylight apertures in an enclosed space 250 sq. ft. or larger require the general lighting in that area be separately controlled using either a stepped switching or continuous dimming controller.
+More aggressive daylight harvesting (the practice of reducing electric light levels when daylight is present) in primary and secondary side-lighted areas is rewarded with power adjustment credits.
 In top-lighted spaces, if the total daylight area under skylights plus the total daylight area under rooftop monitors is larger than 900 sq. ft., the general lighting must be separately controlled using either a stepped switching or continuous dimming controller.

 ASHRAE/IES 90.1-2010 requires functional testing of lighting controls and systems, a service typically provided by the installing electrical contractor in a new construction project, and sometimes supervised by the designer or a commissioning agent.
-The standard requires that the construction documents identify who will conduct and certify the testing
+The standard requires the construction documents identify who will conduct and certify the testing.

 The Building Area approach can be used for a single occupancy building or separate business entities within a building.
 The Space-by-Space approach is used for flexibility and for non-standard building types or space configurations.